US lawmakers approve CAATSA waiver for India

 The House approved the measure, offered by Democratic Representative Congressman Ro Khanna, an Indian-American Congressman and a member of the House Armed Services Act, as an amendment to the annual National Defense Authorization Act (NDAA) by 330 to 99

 However, this amendment is several steps from becoming law.
 After the House passage of the NDAA - the Senate must approve its version.
-Then lawmakers must reach a compromise version of the legislation, which authorizes more than $800 billion in defense spending, before voting again later this year.
+Then lawmakers must reach a compromise version of the legislation, which authorizes more than USD 800 billion in defense spending, before voting again later this year.

 This monumental amendment marks the most significant piece of legislation for US and India relations out of Congress since the US and India nuclear deal, according to a statement released by Khanna.